 C3 Pathway | C4 Pathway |

-There are plants in which the first stable product after the carbon assimilation is a 3-carbon molecule, i.e. 3-phosphoglyceric acid.
-These plants are called C3 plants while the pathway for carbon assimilation in them is called the C3 pathway. | In the plants found in the tropical area, the first stable product after carbon assimilation is a 4-carbon molecule or oxaloacetate acid instead of a 3-carbon compound.
-These plants are called C4 plants and the pathway of carbon fixation is called as the C4 pathway. |
+There are plants in which the first stable product after the carbon assimilation is a 3-carbon molecule, i.e., 3-phosphoglyceric acid.
+These plants are called C3 plants, while the pathway for carbon assimilation in them is called the C3 pathway. | In the plants found in the tropical area, the first stable product after carbon assimilation is a 4-carbon molecule or oxaloacetic acid, instead of a 3-carbon compound.
+These plants are called C4 plants, and the pathway of carbon fixation is called the C4 pathway. |

-The cells involved are mesophyll cells | The cells involved are mesophyll cells and bundle sheath cells |
+The cells involved are mesophyll cells. | The cells involved are mesophyll cells and bundle sheath cells |

-It is seen in all photosynthetic plants. | It is seen in tropical plants |
+Most common in plants worldwide. | It is seen in tropical plants. |

 Q9.
 Give a comparison between the following: